Skip to content

 docstring explaining what this property represents.

-constant: bool, default False
+constant: bool, default `False`

-value is otherwise constant on the ``Thing`` instance.
+value is otherwise constant on the `Thing` instance.

-observable: bool, default False
+observable: bool, default `False`

-set to True to receive change events.
-Supply a function if interested to evaluate on what conditions the change
+Supply a function if interested to evaluate on what conditions the change event must be emitted.

-event must be emitted.
 Default condition is a plain not-equal-to operator.

 state: str | Enum, default None